accordproject/markdown-transform/packages/markdown-template/test/data/testOListOList2/sample.md

 {{/clause}}

 There is a penalty of 10.99% for non compliance.

 1. Prices for "Tomato"
    1. Region: "North America" (299.99)
    2. Region: "EMEA" (349.99)

-   Note: subject to local tax
 2. Prices for "Potato"
    1. Region: "North America" (199.99)
    2. Region: "EMEA" (249.99)

-   Note: subject to local tax

 Please contact your local reseller for details.